zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

 -   Use Partitioned by to specify the [partition](../../../../intl.en-US/Product Introduction/Definition/Partition.md) and now Tinyint、Smallint、 Int、 Bigint、Varchar and String are supported.

-    The partition value cannot have a double byte characters \(such as Chinese\), and must begin with a letter a-z or A-Z, followed by letter or number.
+    The partition value cannot have a double byte characters \(for example, Chinese\), and must begin with an uppercase or a lowercase letter, followed by letter or a number.
 The name length cannot exceed 128 bytes.
-Allowed characters including: space, colon\(:\), underlined symbol \(\_\), \($\), \(\#\), point \(.\), exclamation point \(!\) and ’@’.
-Other characters are taken as undefined characters, such as \(\\t\), \(\\n\), \(/\) and so on.
-If using partition fields in a partition table, a full table scan is not needed when adding a partition, updating data in a partition and reading data in a partition, to improve the processing efficiency.
+Special characters can be used, which include space, colon \(:\), underscore \(\_\), dollar sign \($\), pound sign \(\#\), period \(.\), exclamation point \(!\), and ’@’.
+Other characters such as \(\\t\), \(\\n\), \(/\), and so on are considered as undefined characters.
+When using partition fields in a partition table, to improve the processing efficiency, a full table scan is not needed to add, update, and read the data in a partition.

 -   Currently, 60,000 partitions are allowed in a table, and the partition hierarchy cannot exceed 6 levels.
--   The comment content is the effective string which length does not exceed 1024 bytes.
+-   The comment content is the effective string and its length must not exceed 1024 bytes
--   Lifecycle indicates the lifecycle of the table, unit: days..
-The statement create table like does not copy the lifecycle attribute from source table.
+-   Lifecycle indicates the lifecycle of the table, the unit is ‘days’.
+The statement create table like does not copy the lifecycle attribute from source table
 -   For more information about external tables, see [Access OSS](intl.en-US/User Guide/Handle-Unstructured-data/Access OSS Data.md#).

 **For example:**